AI Interview Questions to Assess Real Fluency in Any Role

 Build an AI Hiring Process That Actually Works

 Lupa designs structured evaluation frameworks before sourcing.
-We bring senior recruiters with regional intelligence across Mexico, Colombia, Argentina, and Brazil, and we run technical recruiting with the rigor that AI hiring requires.
+We bring senior recruiters with regional intelligence across Mexico, Colombia, Argentina, and Brazil.
+For teams scaling at volume, our recruiting services and RPO solutions become part of your hiring operating system.

 Frequently Asked Questions